I. For Our Students

 Human Subjects Pool

 You get your keys in the main office.
-You should have a key to your lab and to the exterior building entrance for McGuinn.
+You may have a key to your lab and to the exterior building entrance for McGuinn.

 All psychology journals at Boston College are at O’Neill library.
 Most can be accessed online.

-Graduate students are generally housed within the labs they work for and are given shared office space for holding TA office hours.
+Graduate students are generally housed within their advisor's lab.
+You may be given shared office space for holding TA office hours if necessary.

-The Office of Student Services located in Lyons Hall mails all students a packet of information prior to arrival.
+The Office of Student Services is located in Lyons Hall.

 Summer Packet Information